 Key tips for first-time anal play:

-- Stop if it feels painful or super-awkward.
+• Stop if it feels painful or super-awkward.
+“Odd” or “kinda uncomfortable” are OK; “That hurts” is not.

 Questions on what to look for when choosing your first anal sex toy:

 Question #2 Answer: Did you want a plug, vs. a dildo?
-Thrusting is more stressful on the sphincter muscles leading into the rectum, so you’ll probably want a little plugging experience first.
+Thrusting is more stressful on the sphincter muscles leading into the rectum, so beginning with butt-plugging is better.
+You’re training your ass, like a muscle: Don’t overdo, and take appropriate days off.
 I suggest wearing the Mood Naughty tapered set around, occasionally, for a month or so, till you’re really comfortable with the largest size.

 Question #3 Answer: Prostate play interest you?
 If you’re not new to anal, just looking for a first anal dildo, then size is less of a limiting factor.
 See the firm P-spot dildo recs above; or the Neo Elite 7.5 Inch with Balls for a P-spotting realistic.

-For an affordable silicone stroker (basically, a “pocket pussy” that you don’t have to work to keep from molding like Fleshlight material can), check out the Firefly Yoni masturbation sleeve.
+For an affordable silicone stroker (basically, a “pocket pussy” that you don’t have to work to keep from molding like Fleshlight material can), check out the Yoni soft silicone masturbation sleeve: my boyfriend finds it the most realistic-feeling; note that it’s not for wide penises, though.
 Or, the Tenga Eggs are good choices for only using a few times, but their TPR/TPE material will harbor bacteria easier and, like Fleshlights, isn’t so easy to clean.

 Common Concerns for First-Time Shoppers